IBM-Bluemix-Docs/mass-data-migration/ha-dr.md

 # Understanding high availability and disaster recovery for Mass Data Migration
 {: #ha-dr}

 Mass Data Migration Service helps customer move their data into IBM Cloud.
-It is customer's responsibility to verify data in IBM Cloud before erasing it from their location.
-Mass Data Migration team has documented steps for Diaster Recover and Business Continuity.
+It is the customer's responsibility to verify data in IBM Cloud before erasing it from their location.
+The Mass Data Migration team has documented steps for Disaster Recovery and Business Continuity.
 {: shortdesc}

 # Data Center Based Disasters